Guns, Germs, and Steel: Germs

 In the later context of the European colonization of the Americas, 95% of the indigenous populations are believed to have been killed off by diseases brought by the Europeans.
 Many were killed by infectious diseases such as smallpox and measles.
 Similar circumstances were observed in Australia and South Africa.
 Aboriginal Australians and the Khoikhoi population were devastated by smallpox, measles, influenza, and other diseases.

 Diamond questions how diseases native to the American continents did not kill off Europeans, and posits that most of these diseases were developed and sustained only in large dense populations in villages and cities.
 He also states most epidemic diseases evolve from similar diseases of domestic animals.
 The combined effect of the increased population densities supported by agriculture, and of close human proximity to domesticated animals leading to animal diseases infecting humans, resulted in European societies acquiring a much richer collection of dangerous pathogens to which European people had acquired immunity through natural selection (such as the Black Death and other epidemics) during a longer time than was the case for Native American hunter-gatherers and farmers.

 He mentions the tropical diseases (mainly malaria) that limited European penetration into Africa as an exception.
 Endemic infectious diseases were also barriers to European colonisation of Southeast Asia and New Guinea.

 Success and failure

 Guns, Germs, and Steel focuses on why some populations succeeded.
-His later book, Collapse: How Societies Choose to Fail or Succeed, focuses on environmental and other factors that have caused some populations to fail.
+Diamond's later book, Collapse: How Societies Choose to Fail or Succeed, focuses on environmental and other factors that have caused some populations to fail.